Einhornhool/einhornhool.github.io/content/minimal-tz/index.md

 ### The Secure Side
 #### Non-Secure Entry (NSE) Functions
 ![diagram: on the left a red box symbolizes the non-secure image in non-secure flash, on the right side there's a green box symbolizing the secure image with three secure entry functions. between them there is a blue box symbolizing the veneer functions. an arrow points from the non-secure box to the veneers, a second arrow points from the veneers to the secure box and a third arrow points from the secure box directly to the non-secure box.](veneers.jpeg "Diagram showing the communication between NS and S images")
-For communication between we need some NSE functions, also called **secure gates**.
+For communication between the two images we need some NSE functions, also called **secure gates**.
 Those are *veneer* functions, which will placed in a special memory region that can be called from the non-secure side and will trigger the transition to the secure state to perform a secure execution (more on this later).
 I wanted to keep this as simple as possible, so I wrote three functions to configure and toggle the four LEDs that are soldered to the nRF9160dk board.
-As you can see, the functions access the secure address of the GPIO pins (defined as `NRF_P0_S`).
+As you can see below, the functions access the secure address of the GPIO pins (defined as `NRF_P0_S`).
 The C-file below includes the `arm_cmse.h` header file (*CMSE* means *Cortex-M Security Extension*), which is part of the Arm GNU Toolchain (link can be found in the code repository) and is needed to define secure entry functions and to implement secure software.
+I then gave the functions the attribute `cmse_nonsecure_entry`, so the compiler will know that they are and will treat them accordingly.

 ```c,linenos
 #include <arm_cmse.h>